 Make Sure the Used Car You Want Doesn't Need Recall Work

-Sellers don’t have to tell shoppers about open recalls—or fix them.
+Sellers don’t have to fix recalls on used cars.
 Here’s how to protect yourself.

-More than 9 million cars have been recalled in the U.S. since Jan.
-1 alone.
-Owners are being warned about dangerous Takata airbag inflators, the risk of fires in certain Hyundai and Kia models, faulty brake lights, and other serious safety issues.
+There have already been more than 100 automotive recalls in the U.S. so far this year.
+Millions of owners are being warned about dangerous Takata airbag inflators, the risk of fires in certain Hyundai and Kia models, faulty windshield wipers, and other serious safety issues.

 In the market for a used car?
 Here’s what you can do to protect yourself.